JOIN US FOR DEBATES HEADLINED BY INDUSTRY-LEADING FARMERS, SCIENTISTS, POLICYMAKERS AND ENVIRONMENTALISTS.

 Is arable production sustainable without livestock

 Livestock and arable production have become increasingly specialised and detached in recent years.
 However, many farmers are now returning livestock to the enterprise mix, with benefits including organic manure, spreading labour and diluting market risk.
-In this technical seminar the National Sheep Association and Hertfordshire farmer Robert Law will consider whether arable farming is sustainable in the longer term without a livestock enterprise.
+In this technical seminar the National Sheep Association will consider whether arable farming is sustainable in the longer term without a livestock enterprise.